jordanpurinton/gatherboard-mobile/README.md

 This is the workspace for the GatherBoard mobile project for UM's Advanced Programming course.

+## Configurations
-To run this program, make sure you have node/npm installed as well as ionic.
+To run this program, make sure you have node/npm installed as well as the Ionic Framework.

+## Running the program
+Install dependencies

+`npm i`

+Run in browser

+'ionic serve -l`

 #### References
 ##### App wireframe example: https://projects.invisionapp.com/share/TMAGNBSXY#/screens